Delphinoid/futurism-setup/README.md

 ```
 http://download.redis.io/releases/
 ```
 After downloading Redis, we'll have to install and configure it.
-Type in the following commands:
+Decompress the archive and type in the following commands:
 ```
-cd /path/to/Redis
+cd /path/to/redis
 make
 ```
 This will build Redis.
 Once that has finished, go to the src folder in your Redis directory and copy the following files to your /bin folder: